deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/tilestores.rst

   </TileMatrixSet>

 As you can see, the format is almost identical to the one from the WMTS capabilities documents.
-The tile matrix set is obviously defined for one coordinate system, and contains many tile matrices.
-Each tile matrix has its own identifier, a specific scale, an origin (the top left corner in world coordinates), defines a tile width/height in pixels and specifies how many tiles there are in x and y direction.
+A tile matrix set is always defined for a single coordinate system, and contains one or more tile matrices.
+Each tile matrix has an identifier, a specific scale, an origin (the top left corner in world coordinates), defines a tile width/height in pixels and specifies how many tiles there are in x and y direction.

 You do not need to explicitly specify the envelope, it will be calculated automatically from the values you provide.